Are You Making Enough Mistakes?

 I had scheduled it as an event like one of the experts said I was supposed to.
 Sent out an announcement to my list of subscribers.
 Posted it multiple times on Facebook.

-And subsequently I had a nice number of people sign up.
-And half of that number actually tried to get on the Hangout.
+And subsequently I had 20 people sign up.
+Ten of them actually tried to get on the Hangout.

 Notice…I said “tried.”